 Spotify: https://open.spotify.com/artist/3H6uBudoNirmf3niGCvHWg?si=f41g0lZ8RN-a7f9vn5AmtQ

-My favourite part of this performance was when Bea and the rest of the band were joined on stage by Natoflorite who added a rap verse to one of the songs which were being performed.
-This was a nice surprise to the set and the entire song flowed perfectly.
+My favourite part of this performance was when Bea and the rest of the band were joined on stage by Natoflorite, who added a rap verse to one of the songs that were being performed.
+This was a nice surprise to the set, and the entire song flowed perfectly.
 I can guarantee that Bea’s dynamic presence and soulful talent left a lasting, positive impression on everyone fortunate enough to witness her performance.

 Instagram: https://www.instagram.com/beamaher/